 The initiative is guided by 3 main pillars:

-Using beekeeping as a conduit for celebrating and preserving historical buildings in Edmonton.
+Using beekeeping as a modality for healing

 Fostering community connections through beekeeping.